Creative Writing, Master of Arts

 Concentration in Genre Fiction

 The Concentration in Genre Fiction includes instruction in writing for such forms as science fiction/fantasy, the mystery, romance, and other forms of mainstream commercial fiction.
 Study includes short and long written forms, as well as strategies and techniques for the effective teaching of creative writing.
-As the culmination of their work, M.A. students complete a capstone project and present it at their final Summer Residency.
+As the culmination of their work, M.A. students complete a capstone project, which encompasses a book-length manuscript proposal, and present it at their final summer residency.

 The M.A.
 Concentration in Genre Fiction requires the following 30 credits: